 This Way Up offers a self-paced social phobia course designed to be completed within 3 months at the most.
-You are granted 90 days access, and once you complete the course, you are given 12 more months access for practicing.
+You are granted 90 days access, and once you complete the course, you are given 12 more months of access for practicing.
 The cost is $59 Australian for three month’s access.
 If you have a doctor or psychologist who wants to supervise your progress, they will receive updates.

 AI Therapy offers a fully automated online treatment program for social anxiety based on research and clinical experience.
 You listen to pre-recorded sound files while working through lessons.
 The program is also customized based on the symptoms that you report.
 Topics discussed include challenging your thinking, behavioral experiments, and relapse prevention.
 The program cost is $149.99 CAD for six months of unlimited access.

 Modern Therapy offers online therapy similar to that offered by Talkspace or Betterhelp (see below).
 However, they have pricing options as low as $25 a week.
-Readers of this site can also receive one week free by using the promo code “aboutsocialanxiety” when registering through the link below.
+Readers of this site can also receive one week free by using the promo code “aboutsocialanxiety” when registering through the link above.

 Online-therapy offers a complete toolbox based on cognitive behavioral therapy specifically for helping you with social anxiety.
 They offer different pricing options, starting at $39 per week with feedback from a therapist.
-As an About Social Anxiety reader, you will also receive a 20% discount when you sign up through the link below.
+As an About Social Anxiety reader, you will also receive a 20% discount when you sign up through the link above.